stellar/go/clients/README.md

 # Clients package

-Packages contained by this package provide client libraries for accessing the ecosystem of stellar services.
-At present, it only contains a simple horizon client library, but in the future it will contain clients to interact with stellar-core, federation, the bridge server and more.
+Packages here provide client libraries for accessing the ecosystem of Stellar services.

+* `horizonclient` - programmatic client access to Horizon (use in conjunction with [txnbuild](../txnbuild))
+* `stellartoml` - parse Stellar.toml files from the internet
+* `federation` - resolve federation addresses into stellar account IDs, suitable for use within a transaction
+* `horizon` (DEPRECATED) - the original Horizon client, now superceded by `horizonclient`

-See [godoc](https://godoc.org/github.com/stellar/go/clients) for details about each package.
+See [GoDoc](https://godoc.org/github.com/stellar/go/clients) for more details.

-## Adding new client packages
+## For developers: Adding new client packages

 Ideally, each one of our client packages will have commonalities in their API to ease the cost of learning each.
 It's recommended that we follow a pattern similar to the `net/http` package's client shape: